traits/dynamic_plot/readme.md

 - `d3_master` (default: `'d3.v5.min.js'`):

-  Changes the D3 variant into `f'https://d3js.org/{d3_script}'`.
+  Changes the blog outputs D3 reference into `f'https://d3js.org/{d3_script}'`.

 Options are evaluated with increasing priority: defaults -> pelican.conf -> article/page.
 Processing occurs only if `dynamic_plots != None`.
 Currently no local installations of the two JavaScript libraries are supported.
-All of the JS and CSS will be copied in corresponding `js` and `css` folders in your `output` folder.
+All JS and CSS will be copied in corresponding `js` and `css` folders in your `output` folder.